dot CMS

 In the world of digital content, businesses have endless tools to choose from when building and managing websites.
 While Digital Experience Platforms (DXPs) promise a comprehensive solution that integrates everything from content management to personalization, analytics, and more, they often come with a downside: complexity.
 For many organizations, especially those seeking agility, DXPs can be the very thing that slows them down.

-Here’s why using a DXP might be killing your web initiatives and why a Universal CMS could be the smarter choice.
+Here’s why using a DXP might be killing your web initiatives and why a Headless CMS could be the smarter choice.

 1. Overwhelming Complexity vs. Focused Simplicity